AdDraw/veriNoC/README.md

 **Flow controls** supported:

-- 1 phit buffers
+- Store & Forward but only with 1 phit long packets
-- Wormhole
+- Wormhole with N flit long packets

 **Arbitration:**